melvfnz/data_science_portfolio/README.md

-# data__scientist_portfolio
+# Data Scientist Portfolio
-Portfolio of data science projects completed by me for academic, self learning, and hobby purposes.

 Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
 Presented in the form of iPython Notebooks.

+Tools:Pandas, Seaborn, Matplotlib, scikit-learn, Tensorflow

+## Contents

+- ### Data Analysis and Visualization
+  - Python